7-Step Process to Choosing Good Tenants

 Just selling the rental opportunity isn’t enough.
 You’d be fishing with a big net and catching unwanted prospects.

 Definitely use one of the tenant screening services and assess the types of “negative marks” on their credit history.
 And of course, check for the usual prior evictions, civil judgments against or bankruptcies as a general indication.
-A bankruptcy during the last great recession was a common event so don’t make it a cancelling item.

 Drill Down for Real Insight